Tulsa vs. Houston NCAA Football Odds, Plays and Insights | October 1, 2021

 Over/Under Insights

-- Tulsa and its opponents have scored at least 54.5 points only twice this year.
+- Tulsa has combined with its opponents to score more than 54.5 points just twice this year.

-- Houston's games have gone over 54.5 points in just one opportunity this season.
+- Houston's games have gone over 54.5 points in only one opportunity this season.

 - The two teams combine to score 59.8 points per game, 5.3 more than the total in this contest.

-- This contest's total is 7.7 points more than the 46.8 these two squads combine to allow per game this season.
+- These two squads combine to allow 46.8 points per game, 7.7 fewer than this contest's over/under.

-- The average total in Golden Hurricane games this season is 58.7, 4.2 points more than Friday's total of 54.5.
+- Golden Hurricane games this season feature an average total of 58.7 points, a number 4.2 points higher than Friday's over/under.

-- The 53.5 PPG average total in Cougars games this season is 1.0 point fewer than this game's over/under.
+- The 54.5 over/under in this game is one point above the 53.5 average total in Cougars games this season.

 Tulsa Stats and Trends

-- Tulsa has two wins against the spread in four games this year.
+- Thus far this season Tulsa has two wins against the spread.

-- This season, the Golden Hurricane are winless against the spread when entering a game as a favorite of 4.5 points or more.
+- The Golden Hurricane have yet to cover the spread this season when favored by 4.5 points or more.

-- Tulsa's games this year have gone over the total in three out of three opportunities.
+- Tulsa's games this year have gone over the point total in all three opportunities.

-- Tulsa is 2-1 against the spread and 1-3 overall in games when it records more than 16.3 points.
+- When Tulsa records more than 16.3 points, it is 2-1 against the spread and 1-3 overall.

-- In games that Tulsa churns out over 247.5 yards, the team is 2-1 against the spread and 1-3 overall.
+- Tulsa is 2-1 against the spread and 1-3 overall when the team totals over 247.5 yards.

-- This year, the Golden Hurricane have turned the ball over six times, while the Cougars have forced six.

 - Find the latest spread and moneyline odds for Tulsa at SISportsbook.